 In the Layout tab of the Layer Controls, change Line Width to 2.

-Play though the loop in the Main Display to see how the trajectories are drawn.
-When done, stop the loop from playing.
+Play the loop in the Main Display to animate the trajectories paths.
+When done, pause the loop.

-Add a color scale for relative humidity to the Main Display.
+Add a relative humidity color scale to the Main Display.

 In the Layer Controls tab for relative humidity, select the Edit > Properties menu item.